 Can lemongrass cause an intestinal blockage?

-Too much plant material of any kind can lead to an intestinal blockage, particularly in animals that are not designed to exclusively eat plants.
+Too much plant material of any kind can lead to an intestinal blockage, particularly in animals that are not designed to eat plants exclusively.
 Lemongrass as a species isn’t solely responsible for an obstruction in the intestines when eaten in large amounts, but since it is a grass, it’s possible.

 If you notice any of these signs after you’ve observed your dog chewing on lemongrass, you should seek veterinary care immediately.
 Your dog will need x-rays and an ultrasound to rule out or confirm an obstruction.
 If there is a blockage in the intestines, your dog will require immediate surgery.